 - More personal involvement than an on-line degree.

 Residencies are a time to explore, network, learn, share, and celebrate with peers, staff, and faculty.
 While students work with advisors to forge individualized study plans for the semester, they also have the opportunity to attend workshops, advising groups, keynote addresses, large celebrations and a host of other rich and interesting events where they also learn from other adult students.
 Together with their faculty advisors, students consider study ideas, program content, personal goals, and what they might do to achieve their goals.
 This model combines a strong sense of community with personalized learning, enhanced by open and extended written dialogue with a faculty mentor.
 The strength of the program rests on the excellence of our faculty and their commitment to students.
 Program residencies take place on our campus in Plainfield, Vermont.
-Additionally, residencies for our MFA in Creative Writing and our MFA in Interdisciplinary Arts programs are offered at our educational site in Port Townsend, Washington.
+Additionally, residencies for our MFA in Creative Writing and our MFA in Interdisciplinary Arts programs are offered at our educational site in Port Townsend, Washington and our Education Program is offered at our educational site in Seattle, Washington.

 During the semester, students send faculty advisors packets that typically contain process letters describing their learning and (depending on the program and study goals each semester) some of the following: a bibliography of resources, a study journal, annotations or a critical essay, a research paper, creative and critical writing, slides, photos, or samples of artwork, and an autobiographical account or audio/video presentation.
 A detailed response from the advisor is both supportive and challenging, engaging in the learning the student presents as offering resources and strategies for the next packet.
 Additionally, the advisor will also address the packet in the context of the student’s semester goals and the student’s progress toward fulfilling degree criteria.
 Over the semester, the exchanges between student and advisor create a dialogue that is exceptionally rich and nuanced, reflective and holistic.
 Out of this comes learning that is transformative and empowering.
 At the end of the semester, students and advisors write comprehensive evaluations of the student’s work.